Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 ## Getting started

 ### Prerequisites
-* Python 2.7, or 3.5 or later is required to use this package.
+* Python 2.7, or 3.5 or later is required to use this package (ending Python 2.7 support starting 01 January 2022).
 * You must have an [Azure subscription](https://azure.microsoft.com/free/) and an [Azure storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) to use this package.